-Our Corporate Governance Principles provide that the Board of Directors shall fill the Chairman of the Board of Directors and Chief Executive Officer positions after consideration of a number of factors, including current size of our business, composition of the Board of Directors, current candidates for such positions, our succession planning goals and the like.
+Our Corporate Governance Principles provide that the Board shall fill the Chairman of the Board and Chief Executive Officer positions after consideration of a number of factors, including current size of our business, composition of the Board, current candidates for such positions, our succession planning goals and the like.
 We currently separate the positions of Chief Executive Officer and Non-executive Chairman of the Board of Directors.
 Since March 2009, Mr. Beveridge, one of our independent directors who previously served as our Lead Director, has served as our non-executive Chairman of the Board of Directors.
-Our Corporate Governance Principles also provide that in the event that the Chairman of the Board of Directors is not an independent Director, the Board of Directors should elect a "Lead Independent Director."
-The responsibilities of the Chairman of the Board of Directors or the Lead Independent Director include: setting the agenda for each meeting of the Board of Directors, in consultation with the Chief Executive Officer; presiding at executive sessions; and facilitating communication with the Board of Directors, executive officers and stockholders.
+Our Corporate Governance Principles also provide that in the event that the Chairman of the Board of Directors is not an independent Director, the Board should elect a "Lead Independent Director."
+The responsibilities of the Chairman of the Board of Directors or the Lead Independent Director include: setting the agenda for each meeting of the Board, in consultation with the Chief Executive Officer; presiding at executive sessions; and facilitating communication with the Board, executive officers and stockholders.

-Separating the positions of Chief Executive Officer and Chairman of the Board of Directors allows our Chief Executive Officer to focus on our day-to-day business, while allowing the Chairman of the Board of Directors to lead the Board of Directors in its fundamental role of providing independent advice to and oversight of management.
-The Board of Directors believes that having an independent director serve as Chairman of the Board of Directors is the appropriate leadership structure for the Company at this time and demonstrates our commitment to good corporate governance.
+Separating the positions of Chief Executive Officer and Chairman of the Board of Directors allows our President and Chief Executive Officer to focus on our day-to-day business, while allowing the Chairman of the Board of Directors to lead the Board in its fundamental role of providing independent advice to and oversight of management.
+The Board believes that having an independent director serve as Chairman of the Board of Directors is the appropriate leadership structure for the Company at this time and demonstrates our commitment to good corporate governance.

-In addition, as described in more detail below, our Board of Directors has three standing committees, each chairman and each member of which is an independent director.
-Our Board of Directors delegates substantial responsibility to each committee of the Board of Directors, which reports their activities and actions back to the full Board of Directors.
-We believe that the independent committees of our Board of Directors and their chairpersons are an important aspect of the leadership structure of our Board of Directors.
+In addition, as described above, our Board has three standing committees, each chairman and each member of which is an independent director.
+Our Board delegates substantial responsibility to each committee of the Board, which reports their activities and actions back to the full Board.
+We believe that the independent committees of our Board and their chairpersons are an important aspect of the leadership structure of our Board.